ARozar/playground-r6b9Kqmb/markdowns/welcome.md

     return new ValueTuple<bool, string>(false, AccountLockedMessage);
 }
 ```
-Our named elements are not more at runtime!
+Our named elements are no more at runtime!
 For example, when serializing our type we get:
 ```javascript
 {
     "Item1": false,